ministryofjustice/moj-design-system-backlog/docs/DESIGN_SYSTEM_CONTENT_PATTERN.md

-All design patterns and components in the GOV.UK Design System should follow the below content pattern.
+All design patterns and components in the MoJ Design System should follow the below content pattern.
 If you’re working on a pattern or component page for the Design System, you should use this as a template.

 (Don’t edit, copy and paste the content into a new doc)